veraszto/graceful-gnu/README.md

 ## Dan.vim

-This is a vim script which i have been customizing to tackle file editing/access to the best.
+This is a vim script which i have been writting to tackle file editing/access to the best.

-It is intended to open buffers vertically in the same window whose are the same type/extension.
+It is intended to open buffers vertically in the same window whose type/extension are the same.
+Navigating with Ctrl+(Left|Right) arrows

-Navigation with a custom popup(normal F) and though arrows using Shift+(Left|Right) and down arrow to confirm while in normal mode
+Navigation with a custom popup(normal F) and though arrows using Shift+(Left|Right) arrows and down arrow to confirm while in normal mode

 ;ms in normal mode in a satisfied(search for acceptable_mark in Dan.vim, it is something like this //\ToMark) string to mark it into the popup